 The volume of agriculture-related information and terminology related to phenotype, breeding, germplasm, pedigree, traits, among others, is increasing exponentially.
 In order to facilitate access to the data held within and/or across databases, Trait Dictionaries were developed for breeders' fieldbooks and a Crop Ontology to facilitate the harmonization of the data capture and powerful manipulations of the data through ontology-driven queries.

-The Crop Ontology (CO) current objective is to compile validated concepts along with their inter-relationships on anatomy, structure and phenotype of Crops, on trait measurement and methods as well as on Germplasm with the multi-crop passport terms.
-The concepts of the CO are being used to curate agronomic databases and describe the data.
+The Crop Ontology compiles validated concepts along with their inter-relationships on anatomy, structure, and phenotype of crops, on trait measurement and methods as well as on germplasm with the multi-crop passport terms.
+The concepts of the CO are used to curate agronomic databases and describe the data.
 The use of ontology terms to describe agronomic phenotypes and the accurate mapping of these descriptions into databases is important in comparative phenotypic and genotypic studies across species and gene-discovery experiments as it provides harmonized description of the data and therefore facilitates the retrieval of information.

 In what context is this tool useful?

 The Crop Ontology, in combination with the crop trait dictionaries, provides a tool to foster phenotypic and genotypic data curation and annotation by the communities of practice (CoP) of several crops using validated common trait names, particularly breeders' traits, protocols, and scales.

 This facilitates direct annotation of breeders' data captured in the field and enables the integration of phenotypic and genetic data sets.
 It helps breeders, when evaluating traits in the field, to access the correct trait information they need, including detailed standard protocols and scales.
 Thanks to the online curation and annotation tool, the curators of crop specific ontologies can interactively modify existing trait names or add new ones along with images, methods and scales.